 If you live in a house or flat with a mortgage and are not earning any money, you may be able to get help with your mortgage.

 UC will help with the interest part of a mortgage up to the value of £200,000, for the loan.
 It will not help to pay back the amount you borrowed and the amount you get is based on the Bank of England’s standard interest rate.
 You can find out how much the rate is at any time by checking the Support for Mortgage Interest webpage.

 You will have to wait nine months from the time you claim until you get your first payment and you will not get any help with your mortgage during this period.

 If you have a repayment mortgage, you may have to find another way to top up the mortgage payments.
 You can ask your lender to switch to an interest-only mortgage.

 You may live in supported housing, which is when you get care and support as part of your housing.
 Different organisations can arrange this including:

 If you live in supported accommodation, you will need to claim housing benefit.
 You will not get your housing costs paid through Universal Credit.

 If you live in supported accommodation, you will need to claim housing benefit.
-You will not get your housing costs paid through Universal Credit.
-The rules around supported housing and supported 'exempt' accommodation are complicated, so if you need advice on supported 'exempt' accommodation, you can contact a specialist housing adviser.
+You will not get your housing costs paid through Universal Credit (UC).
+The rules around supported housing and supported 'exempt' accommodation are complicated, so if you need advice on supported 'exempt' accommodation, you can contact a specialist housing advisor.